GeeInUs/TrustedBankAutomation/README.md

         * Buffer flow exception when large yearly income is inputted.
         * No warning/error messages to notify user when field is validated incorrectly
 - ## Information security Issues
-	* By default the system sets the administrator credentials.
-This is a security breach.
-	* If administrator clicks sign-up, there user-role becomes an applicant.
-They lose priviledges to approve loans.
-	* No way Applicant can tell if there are issues with loan application is successful or not.
-No warning labels/errors with wrong user action.
-	* Admin cannot reject/accept an application with comments.
-This is more of a user design issue.
-	* Admin cannot paging/filtery to view a specific applicant or a small range of applicants.
 	* Database stoes password in plain text.
-This should be encrypted.
+This should be encrypted
 	* Admin credentials is set on redirect.
 An applicant can login as Admin and approve their loan
 	* System will permit a user with the same credentials sign up
 	* Original script TrustedBank.sql fails.
 It had to be modified.